authelia/authelia/docs/content/en/integration/openid-connect/introduction.md

 an application on behalf of a user.
 A [Refresh Token] is a special [Access Token] that allows refreshing previously issued token credentials, effectively it allows the relying party to obtain new tokens periodically.

+As per [OpenID Connect 1.0] Section 11 [Offline Access] can only be granted during the [Authorization Code Flow] or a [Hybrid Flow].
+The [Refresh Token] will only ever be returned at the [Token Endpoint] when the client is exchanging their [OAuth 2.0 Authorization Code].

 Generally unless an application supports this and actively requests this scope they should not be granted this scope via the client configuration.